 I have more than 10 years of tutoring experience and have worked with more than 100 students.
 I received my SB in Physics from MIT and am an experienced software developer.

 I am also very familiar with math contests.
-I am an instructor at Art of Problem Solving, received honorable mentions on the USAMO and Putnam exams, tied for first place on the Mandelbrot Contest, and was a member of the US Physics Team twice.
+I am an instructor at Art of Problem Solving, received honorable mentions on the USAMO and Putnam exams, attended MOSP and RSI, tied for first place on the Mandelbrot Contest, and was a member of the US Physics Team twice.

 See here for my slightly out of date teaching resume.